-On the Encounter, the emergency exits are the driver's entrance door, the passenger entrance door, and a window in the bedroom.
-On the Cruise Air and Impulse, the emergency exits are a window directly behind the driver's seat, the passenger entrance door, and a window in the bedroom.
+On the Encounter the emergency exits are the driver's entrance door, the passenger entrance door, and a window in the bedroom.
+On the Cruise Air, the emergency exits are a window directly behind the driver's seat, on some models, the passenger entrance door, and a window in the bedroom.